Alipsa/renjin-client-data-utils/README.md

 # renjin-client-data-utils
-Utilities to facilitate working with R data from Renjin in Java
+Utilities to facilitate working with R data from Renjin in Java.
+In R, there are various basic data structures such as matrix and data.frame (the java type is ListVector in Renjin R) that are very easy to work with in R but can be a bit cumbersome in Java.
+This library aims to simplify working in Java with data derived from Renjin R.

 To use it add the following dependency to your pom.xml:
 ```xml